cognitedata/cognite-sdk-python/docs/source/settings.rst

 Debug logging
 -------------
-If you need to know the details of the http requests being sent to the API, you can enable debug logging like this:
+If you need to know the details of the http requests being sent to the API, you can enable debug logging.
+One way is to pass :code:`debug=True` argument to :ref:`cognite_client:ClientConfig`.
+Alternatively, you can toggle debug logging on and off by setting the :code:`debug` attribute on the :ref:`cognite_client:ClientConfig` object.

 .. code:: python